Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry will hope to make a difference for the Golden State Warriors at 10:00 PM on Tuesday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+Stephen Curry and his Golden State Warriors teammates take on the Los Angeles Lakers in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.

-With prop bets available for Curry, let's look at some stats and trends to assist you in making good predictions.
+If you'd like to place a bet on Curry's props, we break down his available ones, providing some stats and trends, below.

 Stephen Curry Prop Bets vs. the Lakers